loctet/TRAC/README.md

 1. **Prepare the Environment**: Ensure TRAC and its dependencies are installed as per the installation instructions.
 2. **Navigate to the TRAC Directory**: Open a terminal and change directory to where TRAC is located.
-3. **Locate the Example**: The "simplemarket_place" example is already within designated examples directory, typically named `Examples/dafsms_txt` where all manually executed examples should be kept.
+3. **Locate the Example**: The "simplemarket_place" example is already within designated examples directory, typically named `Examples/dafsms_txt`.
+All manually executed examples should be kept in the folder `Examples` you can create subdirs, just be assured to give the exact path to the command `Main.py`.
 4. **Execute the Example**:
    - Use `Main.py` to run the example.
 The command syntax is:
      ```bash